Delete erred and canceled jobs

 It is always recommended to delete erred jobs unless you are troubleshooting an issue and need them for diagnostics.

-To make the Cloud Failover Appliance (CFA) automatically delete erred jobs:
+To make Backup & Disaster Recovery appliance automatically delete erred jobs:

-1. In the CFA Management Console, go to Settings.
+In the appliance Management Console, go to Settings.

 To delete already existing erred and canceled jobs: